signum-network/signum-smartj/README.md

 ## Using (write your own contract)

 ### Sample application
-The easiest way to start with BlockTalk is to clone the [blocktalk-sample](https://github.com/jjos2372/blocktalk-sample).
+The easiest way to start with BlockTalk is to clone this project and import as an **existing gradle project** using your preferred IDE.
-This sample application is actually a [VSCode Java Application](https://code.visualstudio.com/docs/languages/java).
-Just clone or download the sample application and open its folder with VSCode.
+Check the [samples source folder](src/main/java/bt/sample/) and modify existing contracts or create new ones.

 ### Manually add BlockTalk to your gradle project
 Add the following to your gradle.build file: